gsiems/bac-tract/README.md

 Extract data from MS SQL-Server bacpac files (BACpac-exTRACT).

-A bacpac file is a means of getting data out of Azure MS SQL-Server instances.
+A bacpac file is a means of getting data out of MS SQL-Server instances.

 NB a bacpac file is simply a zip archive of other files and that the files of interest are the model.xml file and the exported data files